joshclowater/werewolves.io-graphql/README.md

 ## Backend

 The backend of the project uses [AWS Amplify](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js/) for its GraphQL implementation.
-[Install the Amplify CLI](https://docs.amplify.aws/cli/start/install/) and make updates by running the command below from the root of the project folder.
+[Install the Amplify CLI](https://docs.amplify.aws/cli/start/install/) and make updates by running the commands below from the root of the project folder:

 ```
 amplify pull --appId d1hs8ia0wm3zp2 --envName dev